iceberg988/iceberg988.github.io/_includes/about/en.md

 * Automate the performance work to improve efficiency
 * Create performance tools including workload profiler, performance tracer and data visualization

-### The site is created to
+### The site is created to share

-* Share the learning process on performance engineering
+* the learning process on performance engineering
-* Share the helpful resources and handy tools
+* the helpful resources and handy tools

+and

 * Note personal growth and thoughts from daily work

 I would be glad if you find anything useful.